leandrodamascena/sample-portable-app-reinvent/codetalk_deployment/README.md

 This script will:
 - Create an ECR repository if it doesn't exist
-- Build the Docker image using the Dockerfile
+- Build the Docker image using the Dockerfile (from the `base_python` implementation)
 - Tag and push the image to ECR
 - **Automatically export IMAGE_URI** and save it for other scripts to use